What influences employer-based health insurance costs?

 "Our current system rewards people for being younger and healthier in both group or individual coverage.
 But the differences are much starker for individual coverage," says Orestis.

-The ones who tend to pay the most overall are older folks who don't yet qualify for Medicare - such as 64-year-olds, Darr says.
+Darr says the ones who tend to pay the most overall are older folks who don't yet qualify for Medicare – such as 64-year-olds.

 Franke says individual plan insurers can only charge an older person three times what it charges a younger person.

-However, younger people tend to pay a higher relative premium every month for an ACA plan than what older people pay, Franke notes.
+However, younger people tend to pay a higher relative premium every month for an ACA plan than older people, Franke notes.

 "The problem is that younger people, in general, are more likely to go without insurance, since it is expensive relative to the cost.
 ACA insurance carriers need more younger people to even out the expenses of older people, so they charge younger policyholders more than they should be paying," says Franke.

-How the health plan affects health insurance costs
+How your health plan affects health insurance costs

 The type of plan you choose also influences ACA plan costs.
 People with ACA plans through the Health Insurance Marketplace can choose a Platinum, Gold, Silver, or Bronze plan.
 The plans differ by premiums and out-of-pocket costs.